What is Muscular Dystrophy?

 Surgery

-Mesenchymal stem cells (MSCs) are emerging as a potential treatment for muscular dystrophy.
+Mesenchymal stem cells (MSCs) are now being examined as a possible treatment for muscular dystrophy.

 What are MSCs?

-MSCs are multipotent stem cells that can differentiate into various tissue types, including muscle.
-They also secrete factors that reduce inflammation and promote healing, potentially aiding in muscle repair.
+MSCs are multipotent stem cells that have the ability to differentiate into a multitude of different tissue types, including muscle.
+They have the capacity to secrete cytokines that can decrease inflammation and promote healing, aiding in muscle repair.

 - Bone marrow